Dijker/nu.dijker.PaperTrails/README.md

 ## Version 0.4.4 (Alpha)
 * Enter only one 0 to ignore or stop logging (after adding Logging to all flows).
-* fixed aometing with the Z-Wave import.
+* fixed someting with the Z-Wave import.
 * Changed separator between time and log to <Tab>
 * Added an App name, Prefix first word with $ to have a App Name Time - AppName - Message